-The Company has interests in both gearless and self-unloading dry-bulk vessels operating in domestic and international markets, domestic product tankers, and an ocean-class product tanker that is currently operating as part of the domestic product tanker fleet.
+The Company has interests in both gearless and self-unloading dry-bulk vessels operating in domestic and international markets, product tankers, and pneumatic cement carriers.
 The Company owns Algoma Ship Repair, a diversified ship repair and steel fabrication facility active in the Great Lakes and St. Lawrence regions of Canada.
-In addition, the Company owns Algoma Central Properties Inc. and Algoma Central Hotels Ltd., which own and manage commercial real estate properties in Ontario.
+In addition, the Company owns Algoma Central Properties Inc. and Algoma Central Hotels Ltd., which own and manage commercial real estate properties in Ontario which are currently being held for sale.

 The Company's origins trace back to its creation as a railway in Sault Ste.
 Marie, Ontario in 1899.
 The Company's executive offices are located in St. Catharines, Ontario.
 The Company employs approximately 2,000 people worldwide.
-The Company has assets of \$989 million and revenues of \$413 million.
+The Company has assets at December 31, 2016 of \$1,036 million and 2016 revenues were \$379 million.

-The Company reports the results of its operations for three business units or segments.
-The largest is the Domestic Dry-Bulk segment, which includes the Company's domestic dry-bulk carriers and Algoma Ship Repair.
+The Company reports the results of its operations for four business units or segments.
+The largest is the Domestic Dry-Bulk segment, which includes the Company's domestic dry-bulk carriers.

-In 2015 and prior years, the Product Tanker segment served both domestic and international markets.
-The domestic fleet of seven product tankers is owned and operated through a wholly owned subsidiary, Algoma Tankers Limited (ATL).
-The Company's wholly-owned international subsidiary, Algoma Tankers International Inc. (ATI) owns one product tanker that joined the domestic tanker fleet in July 2014 where it continues to operate.
+In 2016 and prior years, the Product Tanker segment served both domestic and international markets.
+The domestic fleet of five product tankers is owned and operated through a wholly owned subsidiary, Algoma Tankers Limited ("ATL").
+The Company's wholly-owned international subsidiary, Algoma Tankers International Inc. ("ATI") owns one product tanker that currently operates in the domestic tanker service.

-The Company's international Ocean Shipping segment consists of two entities.
-Marbulk Canada Inc. (MCI) is jointly owned by the Company and CSL Group Inc. and owns two ocean self-unloaders.
-Algoma Shipping Ltd. (ASL), a wholly owned subsidiary of the Company, owns two ocean self-unloading vessels.
-The four MCI and ASL ocean self-unloaders are combined with 22 other ocean self-unloaders owned by others to form the CSL International (CSLI) commercial arrangement.
-A third MCI-owned self-unloader is jointly owned with Bernhard Schulte and operates under a long-term time charter in Europe.
-During 2015, the Company retired one of its jointly owned ocean self-unloaders.
+The Company's international Ocean Dry-Bulk Shipping segment consists of two entities.
+Marbulk Canada Inc. ("MCI") is jointly owned by the Company and CSL Group Inc. and owns one ocean self-unloader.
+Algoma Shipping Ltd. ("ASL"), a wholly owned subsidiary of the Company, owns five ocean self-unloading vessels, one of which is currently chartered to the Domestic Dry-Bulk segment.
+The five MCI and ASL ocean self-unloaders are combined with 17 other ocean self-unloaders owned by others to form the CSL International ("CSLI") commercial arrangement.
+A second MCI-owned self-unloader is jointly owned with Bernhard Schulte and operates under a long-term time charter in Europe.
+During 2016, the Company retired one of its jointly owned ocean self-unloaders.